mr-poston-cs/apcsp-b/weeks/week28.md

 ### Wednesday
 * Start on Lesson 3 in [Unit 4 on Code.org](https://studio.code.org/s/csp4-2019?section_id=2525239)
 * Make sure that you are going through the Resources on the first page of the lesson.
-There is an activity guide that you will do along with reading documents and viewing a video. with those resources you will answer the questions in the activity guide.
+There is an activity guide that you will do along with reading documents and viewing a video.
+With those resources you will answer the questions in the activity guide.
 * I will create an assignment in Teams so you can upload your finished activity guide
 * **This is to be done independently and should be turned in by tomorrow morning at 10 so we can discuss and go over answers**